TartanLlama/tartanllama.github.io/_drafts/exploding-tuples-fold-expressions.md

 }
 {% endhighlight %}

-The first template takes in an index sequence returns a closure taking a functor argument, which will be called with a compile-time `std::size_t` constant for each index in the parameter pack.
+The first template takes in an index sequence and returns a closure.
+This closure takes a functor argument which will be called with a compile-time `std::size_t` constant for each index in the parameter pack.
 The second template just generates the index sequence from the given sequence size.

-`call_on_tuple` can now be implemented in a single function without any weird tricks.
+`for_each` can now be implemented in a single function without any weird tricks.
 Here's a simple implementation:

 {% highlight cpp %}
 template <typename...
 Args, typename Func>
-void call_on_tuple(const std::tuple<Args...>& t, const Func& f) {
+void for_each(const std::tuple<Args...>& t, const Func& f) {
     auto dispatcher = make_index_dispatcher<sizeof...(Args)>();
     dispatcher([&](auto idx) { f(std::get<idx>(t)); });
 }